-The female enrollment percentage is higher than the percentage of females in the population.
-Female undergraduate students at Northwood Tech represent 60.88% of the total undergraduate student population.
+Females enroll at a higher rate at WITC.
+Female undergraduate students at WITC represent 60.88% of the total undergraduate student population.
 This is substantially higher than the district female population of 47.40%.
 In addition, 64.39% of graduates are female.
 However, the data suggests significant differences in female enrollment across program clusters.
 In FY19, Perkins V data showed the female undergraduate student population was comprised of 5.56% non-traditional occupation (NTO) enrollments while the male undergraduate student population was comprised of 18.55% NTO enrollments.

-Overall, the data reveals females enroll and graduate at a higher rate than the district's female population percentage but are underrepresented in Agricultural, Technical, and Industrial programs.
-This could be indicative of an equity gap, with males much more likely to enroll in an NTO program and pursuing a non-traditional field or occupation at the College.
+Overall, the data reveals females enroll and graduate at a higher rate than the district's population percentage, but are underrepresented in Agricultural, Technical, and Industrial programs.
+This could be indicative of an equity gap, with males much more likely to enroll in an NTO program and pursuing a non-traditional field or occupation at WITC.